empicano/aiomqtt/docs/connecting-to-the-broker.md

 # Connecting to the broker

-To publish messages and subscribe to topics, we need to build a connection to the broker.
-A minimal working example that connects to the public [Mosquitto test server](https://test.mosquitto.org/) and publishes a message to the `humidity/outside` topic looks like this:
+To publish messages and subscribe to topics, we need to connect to a broker.
+A minimal working example that publishes a message to the `humidity/outside` topic looks like this:

 ```python
 import asyncio